madetech/ops-cookbook/example-code/maintenance-page/README.md

 # Infrastructure-as-code

-The terraform files within this directory represents the infrastructure-as-code for the Beacons Maintenance Page.
+The terraform files within this directory represents the infrastructure-as-code for a gov.uk style Maintenance Page.

 The basic premise is a static https enabled page served via CloudFront and S3 that can be swapped via the route53 alias functionality.

-You can build a maintenance page for any environment or URL although the default settings tie together the environment and the urls currently in use.
+You can build a maintenance page for any environment or URL.

-e.g the staging environment uses the url staging.406beacons.com.

-Note: the s3 bucket 'must' be named to match the hostname used to access the page e.g staging.406beacons.com
+Note: the s3 bucket 'must' be named to match the hostname used to access the page e.g staging.myservice.com

 ## Required Setup
 When starting from a blank slate (no previous AWS setup) the following is required .